tugapse/ai/prompt_templates/task/code_comment.md

 Given the code provided:

-Use your Expertise to analyze the provided file and generate the required CODE documentation USING code comments.
+Your Task is generate the required CODE documentation USING code comments in the format for the code language.

 give special attention to describe how to use it provide some examples.
-Check for all the functionality the code does and provide examples only use provided information  for function call and CLI arguments
+Check for all the functionality the code does and provide examples only use provided information  for class , function call and CLI arguments

 Give as much detail as possible include valid examples.